Y, ¿Si Fuera Ella?

+Track listing

 Cover versions

-In 2008, South Korean boy band Shinee released a cover version, a solo sung by member Kim Jonghyun, of this song in Korean, on their album The Shinee World.
+In 2008, South Korean boy band Shinee released a cover version on their album The Shinee World.
+The song was rewritten and performed in Korean by Shinee's member Kim Jonghyun.

 In 2017, the song was covered by Pablo Alborán, David Bisbal, Antonio Carmona, Manuel Carrasco, Jesse & Joy, Juanes, Pablo López, Malú, Vanesa Martín, India Martínez, Antonio Orozco, Niña Pastori, Laura Pausini, Abel Pintos, Rozalén, Shakira & Tommy Torres.

-In 2019, Super Junior member Kyuhyun sang Jonghyun's version of the song as his 5th and final defense stage for the King title on the MBC show King Of Masked Singer, as a dedication to the latter with whom he was close friends.
+In 2019, Super Junior member Kyuhyun sang Jonghyun's Korean version of the song as his 5th and final defense stage for the King title on the MBC show King Of Masked Singer, as a dedication to the latter with whom he was close friends.